Statement by the directors in performance of their statutory duties in accordance with s172(1) of the Companies Act 2006

 - the interests of colleagues across the Group;

 - relationships with the Group’s suppliers and other business partners;

-- the impact of operations on society, including environmental considerations;
+- the impact of operations on society and the environment;

 - the need to maintain a reputation for high standards of business conduct; and

 - the need to act fairly as between all shareholders of the company.